 Resources for IRB

-The ORSP at CSUEB provides resources to the IRB and IRB Coordinator, including adequate meeting and office space, staff for conducting IRB business, and funds for professional travel and training related to improvement of the IRB functions at CSUEB.
+The ORSP under the IO at CSUEB provides resources to the IRB and IRB Coordinator, including adequate meeting and office space, staff for conducting IRB business, and funds for professional travel and training related to improvement of the IRB functions at CSUEB.
 Office equipment and supplies, including technical support, file cabinets, computers, internet access, and copy machines, will be made available to the IRB and staff.
-The resources ORSP provides for the IRB will be reviewed during the annual budget review process.
+The resources the IO provides to the IRB through ORSP will be reviewed during the annual budget review process.

 Reporting & Conduct of Quality Assurance/Quality Improvement Activities for IRB Operation

-The Chair of the IRB shall report annually in writing to the AVP ORSP and through the Chair of the Committee on Research to the Chair of the Academic Senate.
+The Chair of the IRB shall report annually in writing to the IO, who in turns shares the reporting with the Committee on Research and Academic Senate.
 The annual report will include the following information derived from IRB meeting minutes and other records:

 The dates of all IRB meetings and the attendance.